avine/eatme/README.md

 ## service.front.ts

+So far both solutions are still valid!
-Here comes the final piece of the demonstration...
+But here comes the final piece of the demonstration...

 *Not-Pojo:*